pouriapirz/socialGen/README.md

 # SocialGen
 **SocialGen** is a tool for generating large quantities of synthetic data that models status updates/tweets from users of two imaginary social networks.
 SocialGen can be configured to run in a parallel/distributed fashion generating partitions of data in parallel using a cluster of machines.
-SocialGen takes care of managing (primary) key conflicts across data partitions.

 Social-Gen generates data in Asterix Data Model (ADM) format.
 Here is a sample data type definition for the output of SocialGen: